LucaFranceschini/wrapper-roo/README.md

 yep
 Thrown: 42
 ```
-However, if a hook itself throws its error will be thrown, possibly losing the one thrown by the wrapped function, if any.
+However, if a hook itself throws its error will be thrown, thus losing the one thrown by the wrapped function, if any.
 If a hook throws before calling the wrapped function, the latter will not be called.

 Long story short: do not throw inside hooks.